1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 25. What ability is there to appeal against or judicially challenge decisions made during the extradition process?
 What are the requirements for any appeal or challenge?

-The decisions of the FOJ – ie, on detention and extradition – are subject to appeal before the Chamber of Appeals of the FCC within 30 days of the notification of the decision (article 25 IMAC).
+The decisions of the FOJ – in particular on detention and extradition – are subject to appeal before the Chamber of Appeals of the FCC within 30 days of the notification of the decision (article 25 IMAC).
 With regard to the decision ordering extradition, the person sought must give notice, within five days of the issuing of the FOJ’s decision, that he or she will file an appeal, failing which extradition may be carried out (article 56, paragraph 1, let. b IMAC).

 The FCC will rule on the appeal after having heard the positions of both the FOJ and the concerned person.
 The proceedings before the FCC are in writing and no hearings are held.